NeoResearch/neo-unified-compilers/README.md

 ## NUC: Compilers for Neo Blockchain

 ### How to install

+Install dotnet-sdk (currently dotnet core 2.2 for linux).

+Recommended: install VS Code (project is automatically generated on this format)

 To install on linux: `./linux_install.sh` (no need for root user! perhaps will need `chmod +x linux_install.sh`)

 ### Easily creating a C# Smart Contract